buildbot/buildbot/master/docs/developer/rtype-buildslave.rst

     A buildslave resource represents a buildslave to the source code monitored by Buildbot.

+    .. bb:event:: buildslave.$buildslaveid.connected

+        The buildslave has connected to a master.

+    .. bb:event:: buildslave.$buildslaveid.disconnected

+        The buildslave has disconnected from a master.

     .. bb:rpath:: /buildslave

         This path lists all buildslaves.